 As best I can recall, my Newport presentation was similar to one I made a few months later, in Quito – which is here: quality-in-plan.
 Here I outlined how Quality was seen, and achieved, in Plan, and how it related to program quality:

-Much of that presentation compelling, nearly 25 years later.
+Much of that presentation remains compelling, to me at least, nearly 25 years later.
 The way that we connected quality in the organization with program quality is great.
 The focus on “community management” was the way that we incorporated “Empowerment” into the quality focus – nicely joined up.
 And I really like, on page 34 of the PDF, how we reference work with “a permanent element in the local environment – the appropriate government agency, a local, specialized NGO, etc.” – our way of talking about partnership with local civil society.

 Total Quality Management was an important management topic in the early 1990’s, subject of a wide range of scholarly articles, case studies, and billable time for consultants.
 As I came to understand it, TQM sought to empower employees to address customer needs, and to use data to continuously improve the customer satisfaction by improving work processes.
 Several management theorists and practitioners had developed TQM over the decades, principally W. Edwards Deming and Joseph Juran.